SwethaRedd/NetflixGPT/README.md

 - create appStore file with reducer
 - create userSliceReducer
 - import userSliceReducer in appStore
-- provide the app store to our app
+- provide the appStore to our app